 We’ve all been there.
-You’ve baked a sweet little Bundt cake, it’s done cooling and you’re ready for the big flip.
-Oven mitts on and serving platter ready, you take a deep breath, flip the pan…and only half of the cake comes out.
+You’ve baked a Bundt cake recipe you’ve had your eye on, it’s done cooling and you’re ready for the big flip.
+Oven mitts on and serving platter ready, you take a deep breath, flip the pan—and only half of the cake comes out.

 Now, I firmly believe that most imperfections can be fixed with a bit of buttercream frosting.
 But why hide perfectly good curves if you’ve got ’em?
 When properly prepared, bare Bundt cake can be downright gorgeous.
-A bakery favorite, this confection owes its beauty to its uniquely fluted baking dish-but without a healthy coat of grease, Bundt pans tend to hang on to their contents, marring the cake’s iconic shape.
-For flawless Bundt cakes every time, our Test Kitchen uses this fail-safe method:
+A bakery favorite, this confection owes its beauty to its uniquely fluted baking pan, but without a healthy coat of grease, Bundt pans tend to hang on to their contents, marring the cake’s iconic shape.
+For flawless Bundt cakes every time, our Test Kitchen uses a fail-safe method.

 - Vegetable shortening